nkkrms/DH150-AnjenicaRamos/Assignment07.md

 This went smoothly in a sense that I literally learned Adobe XD last week, and that I'm astonished I was able to develop it this far with just practicing and looking up youtube tutorials.
 What I thought could be done in about 1-2 sittings really took hours upon each step because of the learning curve that just comes with the system, but, even in this single span of time, I feel like it was easy to pick up overall.
 I definitely underestimated the time it would take to make thorough decisions based on the feedback I received and that I definitely need to adjust my screen's brightness levels (lol).
 It also took quite some time to gather the real resources and news sources I wanted to feature in my Local Dashobard section -- I actually researched all those places and wanted it to appear legitimate.
 I discussed that too in my cognitive walkthough with my classmates, about the extra step of adding content to our prototypes that required research and formating.
 Will definitely learn to account for that in time management.

+From what I've learned here, I have made some changes.
+For one, I increased some text sizes, especially at the statistics area, to be more readable -- I also made the color convention the same for both (before the blue/grey were switched).
+They now don't just *barely* AA guidelines and are more clear.
+I also changed some labeling, the home button to the home symbol for the Local Dash areas, and rearranged the carousels.

+These changes are reflected in these prototypes: [symptom checker + pandemic statisticsv2](https://xd.adobe.com/view/0547c6dc-fd59-455f-7a88-bd32df81b683-7376/?fullscreen) and [local dash + location settingsv2](https://xd.adobe.com/view/b3b24d0e-ca6a-402f-60f6-39a6c879065c-c583/?fullscreen)

-From prototype testing, I think I would need to adjust some pieces of text to make things just more readable, that, while they pass the AA guidelines, there's always more room for clarity.
-In terms of interaction, it's more of an animation thing, but also does address this sense of feedback, to have buttons change colors when something is selected across the prototype, that way users have a better sense of what they're doing and not just the screen changes.
+Moving forward, I'd also like to improve on the general presentation of the prototype in terms of animation skills., It'd be nice to to have buttons change colors when something is selected across the prototype, that way users have a better sense of what they're doing as regular feedback, as opposed to the screen just changing.
 I'd play around with how to make dropdowns and dragging motions more realistic.
-I'd like to learn how to make effects like an opaqueness over pictures if you press or hover on it, or have a scrollable dropdown menu (if that's even possible).
+I'd also like to learn how to make effects like an opaqueness over pictures if you press or hover on it, or have a scrollable dropdown menu (if that's even possible).